uzairarif5/uzairarif5/README.md

 *: These projects are in my other account.

-^: All AI projects are built from scratch, they are not wrappers.
+^: All AI projects are built from scratch, these are not wrappers.